So you want to lose a few pounds and get in better shape?

 If you meet the requirements and are interested in the procedure, make an appointment for a consultation.

-Your doctor will be able to go over the procedure with you and assess you more thoroughly.
-He or she will not perform the procedure if he or she thinks you will not benefit from the procedure.
+Our medical provider will be able to go over the procedure with you and assess you more thoroughly.
+She will not perform the procedure if she thinks you will not benefit from CoolSculpting procedure.
 But only your doctor can give you a definitive answer.

 Call our Los Angeles CoolSculpting expert today to find our how freezing your fat with CoolSculptinglp can help you achieve your desired look.